 The problem could also be isolated to your iPhone.
 Try impairing Bluetooth by toggling Airplane Mode on and off again (access center, tap on the plane icon, wait a couple of seconds, then tap it again).
 If this still doesn’t run, restarting your iPhone may do the trick.

 Still, got problems?
-Reset your AirPods as per the above instructions and check out pairing them again.
+Reset your AirPods as per the below instructions and check out pairing them again.
 If you do not see any LEDs, your AirPods are out of battery.
 Charge them for a couple of minutes then try again.

 AirPods Not Connecting To Your Mac